tgquintela/tgquintela.github.io/_pages/main.md

 # Personal Webpage

 That's my digital home.
 The place in which my all digital "me"s around the web meet each other.
-A place on even the rules of  and subject to my criteria.
+A place on even the social rules of order or aesthetic are subjected to my criteria.
+Welcome to my free myself.
 Welcome here!

 {% include base_path %}